-That's because your roof offers key protection for the rest of your home from the elements.
+Why?
+Because your roof offers key protection for the rest of your home from the elements.
 A roof that needs to be replaced can easily lead to losses from water intrusion – and more.

 How long does a 3-tab roof last?

+Because they’re inexpensive and easy to install, 3-tab shingles are some of the most common roofing materials and are found on all types of roofs.
 Each 3-tab shingle is made of asphalt that forms a watertight seal over the house and has mineral granules laid on top for color and durability.
-The cost ranges from $70 to $150 per square.

 How long does an architectural shingle roof last?